-Another important step you need to take to turn your office into a rodent free zone is to seal any unnecessary holes in the exterior of the structure.
+Another important step you need to take to turn your office into a rodent-free zone is to seal any unnecessary holes in the exterior of the structure.
 You will also want to seal cracks as well because rodents are adept at entering even through relatively small cracks.
 You do not want to plug holes if you have an existing rodent problem in your office.
 By plugging holes you run the risk of trapping rodents in the walls.
 If that happens, they will eventually die in the walls, creating a whole different set of problems for you.
-The plugging of holes can occur appropriately at a juncture in time when you are certain that you have a rodent free building.
+The plugging of holes can occur appropriately at a juncture in time when you are certain that you have a rodent-free building.

 Keep the Premises Clean

 Maintaining the cleanest possible office is also fundamental to keeping rodents from settling in your workspace.
 This includes ensuring that the premises are fully cleaned on a regular basis.
 Another important issue involves trash.
 You need to make sure that trash is not permitted to accumulate in an office.
-Garbage needs to be taken out of an office regularly in appropriately sealed receptacles.
+Garbage needs to be taken out of an office regularly in an appropriately sealed receptacle.
 You need to make certain garbage cans or dumpsters outside a building are kept sealed.
-In addition, you are well served keeping garbage cans or dumpsters away from the office building itself.
+In addition, you are well served to keep garbage cans or dumpsters away from the office building itself.
 Doing so eliminates one other space that can prove appealing to rodents of different types.

 Use Non-Toxic Repellant Around the Building Exterior

 There are nontoxic repellants that you will want to consider using around the perimeter of your building.
 Your local country extension office can provide you information about nontoxic repellants that work most effectively with the specific types of rodents that are known to be present in your area.
 You need to keep in mind that there is a pretty large spectrum of different types of rats and mice.
 These different derivations of rodents do not all respond the same to natural repellants.